Optional Page Branding

-At its meeting on September 12, 2006, CalRecycle approved allocation proposal 2006-D-8 (Word 2000, 62 KB), during its consideration of agenda item 22, for $300,000 from the Integrated Waste Management Account (IWMA) to conduct a study of the availability and applicability of financial assurance mechanisms that could be used to cover long-term postclosure maintenance and known or reasonably foreseeable corrective action at solid waste landfills.
+At its meeting on September 12, 2006, CalRecycle approved allocation proposal 2006-D-8, during its consideration of agenda item 22, for $300,000 from the Integrated Waste Management Account (IWMA) to conduct a study of the availability and applicability of financial assurance mechanisms that could be used to cover long-term postclosure maintenance and known or reasonably foreseeable corrective action at solid waste landfills.

 The study will identify potential long-term threats and financial assurance mechanisms for long-term postclosure maintenance and corrective action at solid waste landfills.
 It will assess the pros and cons of various options such as a statewide requirement in which all operators contribute to a pooled fund to provide for the longer-term care and/or corrective actions faced at facilities, or a statewide requirement that operators purchase insurance coverage for any costs faced at the facility that are not already identified and otherwise insured to the State.
 The study will also define potential threats to public health and safety or the environment posed by the location and conditions of different landfills, as well as possible positive aspects of landfill construction and containment techniques and materials, which could impact long-term threats to public health and safety or the environment.
-Specific contract requirements are identified in the Scope of Work (Word 2000, 93 KB), which CalRecycle approved at its November 15, 2006 Meeting (Word 2000, 60 KB).
+Specific contract requirements are identified in the Scope of Work, which CalRecycle approved at its November 15, 2006 Meeting.
 Based upon the results of the study, staff will provide CalRecycle with recommendations in a staff report regarding long-term postclosure maintenance and corrective action financial assurance requirements.

-At its meeting on May 15, 2007, CalRecycle approved ICF Consulting Services of Fairfax, Virginia as the contractor during its consideration of agenda item 10 (Word 2000, 65 KB).
+At its meeting on May 15, 2007, CalRecycle approved ICF Consulting Services of Fairfax, Virginia as the contractor during its consideration of agenda item 10.
 The term of the contract is June 14, 2007 to December 1, 2007.

 In response to the requirements of AB 2296 that CalRecycle consult with specified representatives in conducting the study, CalRecycle staff will be working with representatives of the following stakeholders during the contract period: